 Better Breathing — Snoring Aids That Clear Your Nasal Passage, Clear Your Mind

-Nasal dilators, being one of the most common snoring aids, come in all shapes and sizes, from prongs, clips, and cones, to stick-on nasal strips and more.
+Nasal dilators, being one of the most common snoring aids, come in all shapes and sizes, from prongs, clips, and cones, to stick-on nasal strips/snoring strips and more.
 The concept is pretty simple — you’re more likely to snore when you breathe through your mouth, therefore you should breathe through your nose, therefore if your nose is closed in any way, you should open it up somehow.
 Simple, right?

 The two main categories here are external and internal.
 An external dilator like a nasal strip sticks on the outside of your nostrils.
 The gentle adhesive and rigid plastic “springboard” pull open the nasal passages (just a little bit) to allow for better airflow.
 Internal nasal dilators work from the inside, propping open your nostrils with a cone-shaped plastic or soft silicone prong.
 The obvious downsides to nasal dilators are that you either have something affixed to your face or something crammed inside your nose — neither is super comfortable, but they’ll get the job done in a pinch… or the opposite of a pinch!

-Conversely, you can unblock your nose the old fashioned way with one of the snoring home remedies — flush all the gunk out of your nasal passages with a Neti pot!
+Conversely, you can unblock your nose the old fashioned way with this snoring home remedy — flush all the gunk out of your nasal passages with a Neti pot!
 Nasal irrigation (sounds scary but isn’t) is the process of flushing your stuffy nose with warm water and (usually) a salt solution.
 If you have inflamed sinuses or irritants trapped in there that can cause you to switch from nose to mouth breathing, these little teapot-shaped mucus-clearing pots can help tremendously!
 The Hindu practice of jala-neti (a daily cleansing ritual) has worked for thousands of years — it’ll likely work for you, too.